tychoBlender/jekyll-now/_posts/2017-03-01-JS-Sullivan.md

 ### Real Estate Development and Construction

-San Francisco Botique Developer and Construction firm focused on modern, mixed-use, urban infill projects.
+San Francisco Boutique Developer and Construction firm focused on modern, mixed-use, urban infill projects.
 Modern WordPress Theme designed to be a portfolio of numerous past, present and future projects.

 * Lead WordPress Theme Developer